 In the end, he had to give up because the code was broken beyond repair, and even if it compiled and linked it crashes on launch (not really surprising).

 What stroke me most, basically because it caused a slight fit of dizziness, was the sight of the mysterious operator below –

 // other code removed, again for your comfort

-My brain had some hard moments trying to decode signals from eyes.
-Then it figured out that the coder was redefining the implicit conversion to class pointer so to use instances and references where pointers where expected… why on the Earth one should want something like that?!?
+My brain had some hard moments trying to decode signals from my eyes.
+Then it figured out that the coder was redefining the implicit conversion to the class pointer so as to use instances and references where pointers were expected… why on the Earth one should want something like that?!?